Photo Courtesy: Natural Diamond Council. Top: Platinum Ring; Bottom: 18k WG Ring

 Cost

 A key factor in determining one’s choice of metal when creating jewellery is price.
-In the context of the present, it is a bit of a toss-up between the two metals as to which is the more affordable option.
+In the context of the present, it is no longer a toss-up between the two metals as to which is the more affordable option.

-White gold has traditionally had a price advantage over platinum as gold has all along trailed platinum on price, being in the not so distant past, anywhere between 40-60% cheaper than platinum.
-That no longer holds true.
+White gold has for decades past had a price advantage of anywhere between 40-60% over platinum as gold has all along trailed platinum on price.
+That situation began to reverse in the past 7-9 years and gold (yellow or white) no longer holds that advantage.

-Particularly so, in the past 6-7 years, the tables have turned and now gold alloys lead platinum in price by anywhere between 50 to 80%, making platinum the front runner (if the preference is for white metal jewellery and weight is not a concern).
+Particularly so, in the past 2-3 years, the tables have drastically turned and now gold lead platinum in price by anywhere between 70 to 90%, making platinum the front runner choice (if the preference is for white metal jewellery and weight is not a concern).

-However, higher labour and fabrication costs for platinum, and the denser nature of this metal means the use of 25% more weight for the same piece made in white gold.
-This sort of minimises the advantages of a cheaper base price for platinum, rendering the finished piece made from the two metals almost equivalent or even giving a slight price disadvantage to platinum.
+However, higher labour and fabrication costs for platinum, and the denser nature of this metal means the use of 25 - 30% more weight over the same piece made in white gold.
+This does narrow the advantages of a cheaper base price for platinum, and yet maintaining an attractive price advantage for a finished piece made from platinum.

-Craftsmen and fabricators of platinum jewellery are far less in number worldwide than are gold jewellery craftsmen, making platinum jewellery generally scarcer than white gold in the stores.
-Gold being more widely available and socially preferred, due to a strong investment appeal over platinum in many countries, is also a reason for the popularity of white gold over platinum.
+Craftsmen and fabricators of platinum jewellery are far less in number worldwide than are gold jewellery craftsmen, making platinum jewellery generally less visible than white gold in stores.
+Gold being more widely available and popularly preferred, due to its strong investment appeal over platinum in most populated developing countries, is also a strong reason for the popularity of white gold over platinum.

-Platinum is still considered by many to be a ‘premium’ metal and is perceived to be more desirable due to historical reasons.
+Platinum is still considered by many to be a ‘premium’ metal and is generally coveted in developed and wealthier nations due to historical reasons and its low maintenance.

 The factors working in favour of platinum are: